pnp/PnP-PowerShell/Documentation/Move-PnPClientSideComponent.md

 ```

 ### -Web
-The GUID, server relative url (i.e. /sites/team1) or web instance of the web to apply the command to.
+This parameter allows you to optionally apply the cmdlet action to a subweb within the current web.
+In most situations this parameter is not required and you can connect to the subweb using Connect-PnPOnline instead.
+Specify the GUID, server relative url (i.e. /sites/team1) or web instance of the web to apply the command to.
 Omit this parameter to use the current web.

 ```yaml
 Type: WebPipeBind